Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Bogoljubov's theory for interacting bosonic systems

 \chapter{Bogoljubov's theory for interacting bosonic systems}

-In this chapter, we develop Bogoliubov's theory for interacting bosonic systems in a self-contained and rigorous manner, starting from the physical assumptions and proceeding all the way to observable consequences.
-The central idea of Bogoliubov's approach is to leverage the macroscopic occupation of the ground state by condensed bosons to systematically linearize the interaction terms.
+In this chapter, we develop Bogoljubov's theory for interacting bosonic systems in a self-contained and rigorous manner, starting from the physical assumptions and proceeding all the way to observable consequences.
+The central idea of Bogoljubov's approach is to leverage the macroscopic occupation of the ground state by condensed bosons to systematically linearize the interaction terms.
 This leads to an effective approximation of the Hamiltonian, which takes a diagonalizable form.
 This, in turn, allows for the explicit determination of the spectrum of elementary excitations and of the ground state of the system.
 The method is valid in the regime of finite density and weak interactions, typically at zero temperature.
-We begin by introducing the second-quantized Hamiltonian for bosons with two-body interactions, and we apply Bogoliubov's key assumption that the zero-momentum component of the bosonic field can be treated as a classical quantity.
+We begin by introducing the second-quantized Hamiltonian for bosons with two-body interactions, and we apply Bogoljubov's key assumption that the zero-momentum component of the bosonic field can be treated as a classical quantity.
 We then analyze the conditions under which this approximation is valid, and show how it leads to a quadratic approximation of the Hamiltonian, expressible in terms of bosonic creation and annihilation operators.
-At this stage, we introduce the Bogoliubov canonical transformations specific to bosonic systems, which serve as a powerful tool for approximately diagonalizing the Hamiltonian in the presence of weak interactions.
+At this stage, we introduce the Bogoljubov canonical transformations specific to bosonic systems, which serve as a powerful tool for approximately diagonalizing the Hamiltonian in the presence of weak interactions.
 These transformations are constructed so as to preserve the fundamental bosonic commutation relations, and they allow us to express the Hamiltonian in terms of new creation and annihilation operators corresponding to non-interacting bosonic quasiparticles.
 We derive these transformations explicitly, highlighting both their mathematical structure and physical significance, and we use them to obtain the energy spectrum of the quasiparticles.
-We will show that, in the limit of small momenta, this spectrum becomes linear, indicating the emergence of phonon-like collective excitations, a hallmark of superfluid behavior.
-This result provides a microscopic confirmation of Landau’s phenomenological theory of superfluidity.
 Once the diagonal form of the Hamiltonian has been obtained, we proceed to analyze the ground state of the system in this new representation.
 In particular, we compute the correction to the condensate density resulting from interactions, which lead to a depletion of the condensate even at zero temperature.
 We also determine the modified vacuum energy, which incorporates the contribution from quantum fluctuations around the Bose-Einstein condensed state.
 These results offer a more accurate and realistic description of the interacting bosonic system compared to the ideal non-interacting BEC, and they establish a direct connection between the microscopic theory and observable macroscopic phenomena.